James Allen Red Dog: Later life

 Red Dog once told a television interviewer that since his first serious crime, an armed robbery in 1973, he had been "prepared to die".
-Along with another man, he robbed a liquor and pizza store on the reservation in 1973.
-The owner was killed and Red Dog was sentenced to 15 years in prison.
+Along with two other men, Steven Wayne Lilley and Ralph James Clancy, he robbed a liquor and pizza store on the reservation.
+During the robbery, he shot and killed the owner, 39-year-old William Clark Veseth.

+All three men were charged with first degree murder.
+Clancy pleaded guilty to robbery and was sentenced to six years in prison.
+Lilley was found guilty of first degree murder and sentenced to life in prison, but acquitted after a retrial in 1975.
+Red Dog was convicted of involuntary manslaughter and robbery.
+The verdict contradicted federal law, under which he should've been found guilty of first degree murder under the felony murder rule.
+Frustrated by the lesser verdict, the judge dismissed the manslaughter conviction against Red Dog, but sentenced him to 15 years in prison for the robbery, the statutory maximum for the charge.
+Red Dog had initially proclaimed his innocence, but admitted to firing the fatal at the retrial of his accomplice Lilley.
+He could not be retried for murder under double jeopardy.

 In 1977, while on furlough from jail to attend a Native American ceremony, he escaped and fled with a companion to Los Angeles, where they met two Native American men in a bar who offered to lodge them for the night; they stabbed the men to death in their sleep.
 Red Dog pleaded guilty to two counts of second degree murder, but was given a sentence concurrent with armed robbery; Wood said it was "mind-boggling" that he served no extra time for the murder.
 In 1983, while in an Illinois prison, he provided heroin to kill Joe Ortega, a prison gang member who had offended other inmates.

 In exchange for testifying against the other inmates and being a witness in an investigation about prison gangs and the militant American Indian Movement, Red Dog was placed in the Federal Witness Protection Program, and released on parole on June 27, 1990.
-After his release, he was relocated to Delaware, where he would murder Hugh Pennington. less than eight months later.
+After his release, he was relocated to Delaware, where he would murder Hugh Pennington less than eight months later.
 Before the murder, Red Dog taught Sioux traditions to Delaware's Nanticoke Indians.